-- applicants seeking accreditation as a certificate provider, to assist them in completing their application3, and - ▼ those persons already accredited (ACPs), to assist them in accurately calculating energy savings using this method.
+- applicants seeking accreditation as a certificate provider, to assist them in completing their application, and - those persons who are already ACPs, to assist them in accurately calculating energy savings using this method.

 1.1 Legislative requirements

 This document is a guide only and is not legal advice.
 The legal requirements for ACPs participating in the ESS are set out in: